Amazon.com's Options Frenzy: What You Need to Know - Amazon.com (NASDAQ:AMZN)

-Investors with a lot of money to spend have taken a bullish stance on Amazon.com (NASDAQ:AMZN).
+Whales with a lot of money to spend have taken a noticeably bearish stance on Amazon.com.

 Significant Options Trades Detected: